Tibial Stress Fracture

 How Tibial Stress Fractures Are Diagnosed

-A physiotherapist or doctor will begin with a detailed history and physical examination.
-They will check:
+A physiotherapist or doctor will start with your history and a physical examination.
+They will ask how the pain started, what loads make it worse and how quickly symptoms settle after activity.

-• The exact location of your pain on the tibia.
+• checking the exact location of pain on the tibia,

-• Your running pattern, footwear and training history.
+• reviewing running load, footwear and surface changes,

-Plain X-rays may not show early stress fractures.
-If a bone stress injury is suspected, your clinician may recommend further imaging:
+Plain X-rays may miss early stress fractures.
+If a bone stress injury is suspected, your clinician may recommend further imaging.

-• MRI: the preferred scan for grading bone stress injuries and seeing early bone changes.
+• MRI: commonly used to grade bone stress injuries and show early bone changes.

-• CT scan: sometimes used to better define a fracture line.
+• CT scan: may help define a fracture line in selected cases.

 Tibial Stress Fracture Treatment